rochuck/squeeze-amp-too/README.md

 The SqueezeAmpToo is designed by Dave Viberg and Chuck Rohs and was completely inspired by the [SqueezeAMP project](https://github.com/philippe44/SqueezeAMP) and the [SqueezeESP project](https://github.com/philippe44/squeezelite-esp32).

 ## HiFiBerry Prototype
-This design was prototyped using the squeezelite-esp32 code on a WROVER board that was fly-wired to clone of the HiFiBerry AMP+.
+This design was prototyped using the squeezelite-esp32 code on a WROVER board that was fly-wired to a clone of the HiFiBerry AMP+.
 This audio board uses the TAS5713, and as such an appropriate driver needed to be written to use the squeezelite-esp32 code.
 That is now all ancient history but the picture and development is documented here for posterity (covered in CNC router dust):

   ![alt text](./images/IMG_4204.png "HifiBerry with SqueezeESP")